MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credui.md

 <!--/Scope-->
 <!--Description-->
 Available in the latest Windows 10 Insider Preview Build.
-If you turn this policy setting on, local users won’t be able to set up and use security questions to reset their passwords.
+If you turn on this policy setting, local users won’t be able to set up and use security questions to reset their passwords.

 <!--/Description-->